When it closes, the movie musical, based on the film of the same name, will have played 30 previews and 484 regular performances.

 Young Frankenstein was named Best Broadway Musical 2008 by the Outer Critics Circle Award.

+The current company includes Roger Bart, Shuler Hensley, Beth Leavel, Fred Applegate, Cory English, Michele Ragusa, and Kelly Sullivan.
 The musical features a score by Mel Brooks and a book by Brooks and Thomas Meehan.
 Susan Stroman directed and choreographed.
 That same team was responsible for Brooks' previous effort, the Tony-winning The Producers, which ran five times as long: 33 previews and regular 2,502 performances.

 Based on the Oscar-nominated smash hit 1974 film, Young Frankenstein "is the wickedly inspired re-imagining of the Mary Shelley classic from the comic genius of Mel Brooks.
 When Frederick Frankenstein, an esteemed New York brain surgeon and professor, inherits a castle and laboratory in Transylvania from his grandfather, deranged genius Victor Von Frankenstein, he faces a dilemma.
 Does he continue to run from his family's tortured past or does he stay in Transylvania to carry on his grandfather's mad experiments reanimating the dead and, in the process, fall in love with his sexy lab assistant Inga?"